Kachalsky v. County of Westchester: Supreme Court

 Certiorari was denied April 15, 2013, however it was widely expected that the Supreme Court would eventually hear a case on the issue, as the Circuit Courts were divided in their opinions on public handgun carry permit policies.
 Woollard v.
 Sheridan, initially decided in favor of a plaintiff seeking to renew a Maryland concealed carry permit, was overturned on appeal by the Fourth Circuit along reasoning similar to the Second Circuit's here, while Moore v.
 Madigan, a case challenging Illinois' no-issue permitting policy, was decided in favor of the Plaintiffs and subsequently upheld by the Seventh Circuit.

+Subsequent developments

 Nearly a decade later, the Supreme Court revisited the same question in New York State Rifle & Pistol Association, Inc. v.
 Bruen (2022).
 In Bruen, the Court struck down New York’s "proper cause" requirement, holding that the Second Amendment protects the right of ordinary citizens to carry firearms in public for self-defense.
 This ruling effectively overruled the reasoning of Kachalsky and similar appellate decisions, resolving the prior circuit split.